gleitz/howdoi/docs/user-guide.md

 ## Usage

-If that's your first time using howdoi, run the quick help
+If it's your first time using howdoi, run the quick help

 ```bash
 $ howdoi howdoi